 to personalize your communication curriculum.

-If you want to pursue the applied track in preparation for your communication career, you will also need an additional nine credits as part of your curriculum:
+If you want to pursue the applied track in preparation for your communication career, you will need the six-credit internship as part of your curriculum:

 The research track gives you the preparation you need to continue your studies at the doctoral level.
-Requirements include nine credits:
+The research track requires the six-credit thesis.

 The remaining 15 credits (five classes) can be taken as electives.
 The Department of Communications Media offers a number of options, which help you further specialize your studies to fit your professional goals and interests.

-A suggested sequence of courses for full-time enrolled students (2018–19 Catalog)
+A suggested sequence of courses for full-time, enrolled students:

 Provides students a solid foundation of the study of strategic communication with emphasis on organizational communication theories, strategic storytelling, participatory media, and online media’s impact on behaviors and attitudes.
 Students will learn